turingschool-examples/promises-practice/README.md

 #### Single-threaded

 As we know javascript has a single-threaded `call stack` that has stack frames.
-As our code is run, each stack frame is pushed and popped from the top of the call stack, the top being the currently executing code.
+As our code is run, each stack frame is pushed and popped from the top of the call stack, the top being the current code being executed.

 *Quick plug to Philip Roberts for having an amazing talk, which you can find [here](https://www.youtube.com/watch?v=8aGhZQkoFbQ)*